playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 While the concept of the "painting order" in the DOM is quite complex, here's the gist of it:

-Your browser is fed information from HTML and CSS in order to figure out what to show on screen.
+Your browser is fed information from HTML and CSS to figure out what to show on-screen.
 While we often think of this process as instantaneous, nothing in computer science truly is.

 **This process of showing HTML and CSS on the screen is called "painting" or "drawing" the screen.**

 Painting contents on the screen might sound straightforward at first, but think about what that entails:

-Given every bit of HTML and CSS, figure out where they belong and display it.
+Given every bit of HTML and CSS, figure out where they belong and display them.

-There's a lot of naunce there; Nuance that's dictated by a strict set of rules.
+There are a lot of nuances there; Nuance that's dictated by a strict set of rules.

 While we'll take a look into the specific rules of painting in a moment, let's start by taking a look at the following code example: